-One agency scoping meeting was held via WebEx on December 10, 2021.
+One agency scoping meeting was held via WebEx in on October 29, 2020.
 Meeting invitations were mailed and/or emailed to participating and cooperating agencies.
-The project team provided a PowerPoint followed by a group discussion.
-Public scoping meeting exhibits supplemented the presentation.
+The project team provided a PowerPoint presentation followed by a group discussion

-8.1.4 Public Meeting
+8.1.4 Public Meetings